-Trending this fall are super long scarves.
+Trending this fall is super long scarves.
 Scarves are the fashion accessory of the winter.
-Long scarves are nothing new, think about Dr Who and his signature scarf.
+Long scarves are nothing new, think about Dr. Who and his signature scarf.
 This is the Crochet Extra Long Scarf pattern.

 The stitch is simple, it’s using Corner to Corner Stitchwork without doing it Corner to Corner on the diagonal.
 The rows are horizontal.
 This same stitch appears as one of the blocks in the Baby Sampler Blanket by Yarnspirations.

 - Crochet Tweed Under Wraps Poncho Pattern + Tutorial